Written & Directed by: Tony Le-Nguyen

 - Learned courage.

-- Enjoyed being part of something that was fun but was also intense when it needed to be.
+- Enjoyed being part of something fun but was also intense when it needed to be.

 Like all the community theatre projects that I have been involved in, finding the right balance or combination that will satisfy the needs of the community and artists is always challenging.
 It is even harder if you are working with two different cultures.